ncarrillo/xanite/README.md

 - **Game Compatibility**:
   You can play Xbox games from `.iso` file formats, providing access to a broad selection of classic Xbox titles on your Android device.

-- **Graphics Optimization**:
-  The emulator adjusts its  graphics settings (Low, Medium, High) based on the capabilities of your device to ensure smooth performance.

 - **HELP**:
 If you encounter any issues or errors with the emulator,